 12. We need to be aware of mistakes patients have made to NOT make them ourselves.

 Because a patient’s doctor may not have caught up with reported successful patient experience, or a patient’s brain fog makes it hard to understand it all, lots of mistakes are made.
-Read about them here and be prepared to teach your doctor.
+Read about patient mistakes and be prepared to teach your doctor.
 (Chapter 11 covers them, too, with more details).
 Get your ducks in a row.

 13. How to Find a Good Doctor (which too often isn’t about Endocrinologists)

 It’s not easy.
 Too many are wrongly obsessed with the TSH, with the use of nothing but T4, with unfounded fears about the use of cortisol…on and on.
 Many of us have doctors who aren’t knowledgeable enough, or who send us to an Endocrinologist who ends up disappointing us with their rigid reliance on the TSH and T4 meds.
 So the search for a good doctor may need to be broader than that.
-Here is how to find a Good Doctor.
+Learn how to find a Good Doctor.
 Do your homework and you can find one who will HELP, not hinder you.
 There’s a chapter in the updated revision book directed to doctors.

 16. Depression, BiPolar and Other Mental Health problems can be related to our hypothyroid state.